sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Ranges

-DollarScript (at present) supports numerical and character ranges
+Dollar (at present) supports numerical and character ranges

 ```dollar